-One of the things we love about the OS is that it can enlist all the messages from unknown numbers under a single category named “Unknown Source Messages” in the phone’s inbox, keeping the messaging list quite clean from promotional messages.back to menu ↑
+One of the things we love about the OS is that it can enlist all the messages from unknown numbers under a single category named “Unknown Source Messages” in the phone’s inbox, keeping the messaging list quite clean from promotional messages.

 Oppo A3s is powered by Snapdragon 450 chipset and comes in a single variant with 2GB RAM and 16GB internal storage.
 The Antutu benchmark performance is pretty underwhelming because of the low RAM.
-Oppo A7 which also comes with the same chipset but higher RAM scored much better than the A3s.
-In Geekbench benchmark, however, A3s performed even better than the much pricier A7.
+Oppo A7, which also comes with the same chipset but higher RAM, scored much better than the A3s.
+In the Geekbench benchmark, however, A3s performed even better than the much pricier Oppo A7.

-Even with the noticeable lag, OPPO A3s never heat up during the heavy usage tests, an issue which has started to accumulate in many mid-range devices of likes Huawei P30 Lite.
+Even with the noticeable lag, OPPO A3s never heat during the heavy usage tests, an issue that has started to accumulate in many mid-range devices of likes Huawei P30 Lite.

-Oppo A3s packs a massive 4230mAh battery and delivers amazing battery performance.
-In our light usage test, the handset consumed just 10% battery in 1 hour while in our heavy usage test, the phone’s battery only dropped by 13% battery in the same time period.
-It is good news for people who demand long-lasting battery life from their smartphones.back to menu ↑
+Oppo A3s packs a massive 4230mAh battery and delivers impressive battery performance.
+In our light usage test, the handset consumed just 10% battery in 1 hour while in our heavy usage test, the phone’s battery only dropped by 13% battery in the same period.
+It is good news for people who demand long-lasting battery life from their smartphones.

-The pictures taken from auto mode are pretty decent and as you can notice in the picture below that the phone preserves the details of the subject that is closest to the camera but the far away objects lose the sharpness and details.
+The pictures taken from auto mode are pretty decent, and as you can notice in the image below that the phone preserves the details of the subject that is closest to the camera.
+Still, the faraway objects lose the sharpness and details.

 The HDR mode, instead of adding drama to the picture, lightens it up.
-As you can see in the two pictures of Badshahi mosque, the one taken with HDR is much lighter in color than the one shot with auto mode.
+As you can see in the two images of the Badshahi mosque, the one taken with HDR is much lighter in color than the one clicked with auto mode.

 Here’s another picture with the phone’s HDR Mode